Health officials tell Greece to act fast to control HIV

 From 2007 to 2010, there were only 10 to 15 cases a year of HIV infection in injecting drug users.

 But during 2011, there were 256 such cases - or 27 percent of the total.
-Another 314 drug use HIV cases were reported between January and August 2012, bringing the total HIV cases for the year to August to 768.
+Another 314 were reported between January and August 2012, most of them in the capital.

 "The cost of prevention ... will be significantly less than the provision of treatment to those who become infected."